 All Conference presenters are required to:

 (a) Complete the Workshop Submission Form (below) before the deadline date, and

 (b) Register for conference

 Please note that computers/laptops and speakers will NOT be supplied; presenters will need to bring their own equipment.
 All microphones will be standard issue podium microphone.
 Those needing to connect a laptop should be prepared to connect via HDMI, VGA, Thunderbolt / USB-C to HDMI adapters.

 Format of Presentations

-Workshop presentations will be given one hour and fifteen minutes per session with some exceptions of two-hour sessions.
+Workshop presentations will be given one hour per session with a few exceptions for longer sessions.

 Workshop leaders need to provide background on the topic, present an interactive workshop that engages with attendees, facilitate the session, close and conclude the workshop.

 Panel Discussions will provide an opportunity for three or more presenters to speak in an open and conversational setting with conference attendees.
 Submissions for these should include the name, affiliation, and email address of each panelist in addition to a description of the presentation and the title page.

 Our Workshop Committee will conduct a peer review of the content of each proposal for relevance to the conference theme, clarity, originality, timeliness, innovation, and compatibility with the mission of the National Stuttering Association®.